pove/GoReady/README.md

 ["How-to guide: ImReady4 app for HRV-guided training"](https://forum.intervals.icu/t/how-to-guide-imready4-app-for-hrv-guided-training/25778) thread.
 All credit for the underlying method goes to them.

-There is no backend and no account system — it's a static single-page app.
-Your intervals.icu API key is kept in the browser's `sessionStorage` only (cleared when the tab closes) and is never sent anywhere except intervals.icu itself, via the small PHP proxy described below.

 ## How it works

 ```